frizb/Active-Directory-Fun/README.md

-# Active-Directory-Fun
-Notes on Active Directory analysis and exploitation
+# Active Directory Fun

+##BloodHound
+BloodHound is a powerful tool used to perform analysis on AD environments.